Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Results

-To gain deeper insight into the impact of asymmetric dark matter on electron capture processes in dark matter admixed white-dwarfs, and specifically on the threshold gravitational mass $M^*$ for electron capture, we present in Fig.~\ref{fig:density-profile} the radial mass-density profiles $\rho_j(r)$ of these stars.
-In particular we plot $\rho_j(r)$ for ordinary white dwarf matter (solid lines) and dark matter (dash-dotted lines) in the case of an ordinary ($y_\chi = 0$) white dwarf (solid blue line) and for a dark matter-admixed white dwarf.
-Both configurations, in each panel of Fig.~\ref{fig:density-profile}, have the same total gravitational mass, equal to the threshold mass for electron capture at a given dark matter number fraction $y_\chi$, i.e. we compare the mass-density profiles for stars having $M_{\text{tot}}(y_\chi=0) = M^*(y_\chi = \text{const})$.
-The left panel is relative to the case $m_\chi = 1\,\mathrm{GeV}$ and $y_\chi = 3\times 10^{-2}$ which results in $M^* = 1.035 M_\odot. $.
-The right panel is relative to the case $m_\chi = 10\,\mathrm{GeV}$ and $y_\chi = 5\times 10^{-5}$ which results in $M^* = 0.718 M_\odot$.
+To gain deeper insight into the impact of asymmetric DM on electron capture processes in DM admixed white-dwarfs, and specifically on the threshold gravitational mass $M^*$ for electron capture, we present in Fig.~\ref{fig:density-profile} the radial mass-density profiles $\rho_j(r)$ of these stars.
+In particular we plot $\rho_j(r)$ for ordinary white dwarf matter (solid lines) and DM (dash-dotted lines) in the case of an ordinary ($y_\chi = 0$) white dwarf (solid blue line) and for a DM-admixed white dwarf.
+Both configurations, in each panel of Fig.~\ref{fig:density-profile}, have the same total gravitational mass, equal to the threshold mass for electron capture at a given DM number fraction $y_\chi$, i.e. we compare the mass-density profiles for stars having $M_{\text{tot}}(y_\chi=0) = M^*(y_\chi = \text{const})$.
+The left panel is relative to the case $m_\chi = 1\,\mathrm{GeV}$ and $y_\chi = 3\times 10^{-2}$ which results in $M^* = 1.035 \mathrm{M_\odot}$.
+The right panel is relative to the case $m_\chi = 10\,\mathrm{GeV}$ and $y_\chi = 5\times 10^{-5}$ which results in $M^* = 0.718 \mathrm{M_\odot}$.